-- Orient the student, at the beginning of the rotation, with respect to policies and procedures at clinical site(s) where the student will accompany the Preceptor. - Review expectations and objectives for the rotation in an effort to develop a strategic plan to achieve.

-- Provide the student with an appropriate clinical environment and a variety of patient encounters which enable the student to meet the program's objectives (above). - Provide a minimum of 40 hrs/week participation in clinical activities.
+- Orient the student, at the beginning of the rotation, with respect to policies and procedures at clinical site(s) where the student will accompany the Preceptor. - Review expectations and objectives for the rotation in an effort to develop a strategic plan to achieve. - Provide the student with an appropriate clinical environment and a variety of patient encounters which enable the student to meet the program's objectives (above). - Provide a minimum of 40 hrs/week participation in clinical activities.
 This can also include activities such as directed research or reading assignments, presentation of topics, case review or studies, etc. Other clinical activities may include but are not limited to participating with clinical staff on call backs, charting and developing skills such as spending time in the lab or ultrasound, etc. - Allow students to actively participate in patient care under appropriate supervision and delegate increasing levels of responsibility for clinical assessment and plan development as skills improve.
-However, the preceptor must retain full responsibility of the patient's care. - Recognize the student is on a learner status and ensure students do not render patient care beyond the realm of educational value and as permitted by professional standards. - Identify students to patients and staff as PA students. - Students cannot be utilized as a substitute for clinical or administrative staff. - Allow time for teaching activities.
-This can be accomplished through structured teaching, chart review, reading assignments, or informal consultations between patient encounters. - Expose students to and teach current practice guidelines and the accepted standards of care. - Provide direct supervision of technical skills with gradually decreased supervision as the student exhibits increased levels of expertise.
-Every patient must be seen, and every procedure evaluated by the preceptor or assigned supervisor before discharge. - Review and co-sign all student documentation and charting.
-If a student is unable to directly document in the electronic health record, preceptors should make an effort to review student write-ups on plain paper and review them for accuracy and appropriateness. - Provide the student and program faculty with ongoing constructive feedback regarding the clinical performance of the student including but not limited to the Preceptor Evaluation of Student in a timely manner in order to provide the student with action items for their next clinical rotation. - Inform the Program if taking a vacation of one week or greater while supervising a student.
+However, the preceptor must retain full responsibility of the patient's care. - Recognize the student is on a learner status and ensure students do not render patient care beyond the realm of educational value and as permitted by professional standards. - Identify students to patients and staff as EVMS PA students.
+Students should also not be utilized as a substitute for clinical or administrative staff. - Allow time for teaching activities.
+This can be accomplished in a variety of ways such as structured teaching rounds, chart review periods, reading assignments or informal consultations between patient encounters. - Expose students to and teach in accordance with current practice guidelines and the accepted standards of care. - Provide direct supervision of technical skills with gradually decreased supervision as the student exhibits increased levels of expertise.
+However, every patient must be seen, and every procedure evaluated prior to patient discharge.

+- Review and co-sign all student documentation and charting.
+If a student is unable to directly document on the patient's chart or enter the data in the electronic health record, preceptors should make an effort to review student write-ups on plain paper and review for accuracy and appropriateness. - Provide the student and program faculty with ongoing constructive feedback regarding clinical performance of the student including but not limited to the Preceptor Evaluation of Student in a timely manner in order to provide the student with action items for their next clinical rotation. - Inform the Program if taking a vacation of one week or greater while supervising a student.
 Student supervision may be delegated to another licensed healthcare provider at the site during the period of absence with Program approval. - Notify the Program of any significant deficiencies or issues of professional misconduct that might diminish the overall learning experience.